EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/queues-of-requests.md

 While the first queue contains requests, they will be performed in order: `/cart/add.js`, then `/cart/change.js`.

-When the requests from the first queue are finished — the queue gets removed, the second queue becomes first and the process repeats until there are no queue left.
+When the requests from the first queue are finished — the queue gets removed, the second queue becomes first and the process repeats until there are no queues left.

 ## The `newQueue` property